vrubiolo/octoson/docs/README.md

 There are two ways to do it here: either manually install OctoPrint on the Edison normal Linux image or create an image from scratch using Yocto.

-## Manual install
+## Manual install (deprecated)
-Follow these steps to perform the installation:
+Follow these steps to perform the installation.
+Note that these have not been used in a long time and might not work (which is why I am deprecating them)

 1. Flash Edison official image, downloaded from the [Intel website](https://software.intel.com/iot/hardware/edison/downloads).
 I am using iot-devkit-prof-dev-image-edison-20160606-patch.zip.
 1. configure_edison --setup